salaheddin-darwish/PowerShell-BlueTeam-User-Account-Verification/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Disclaimer

-This script is provided as-is, without any warranties.
-Always test in a non-production environment before using it in production.
 ## Notes
 The script **ComboListChecking-PS-AzureAD-ExchOnline-FinalVer.ps1** in the repository is developed to demonstrate and test the fundamental approach for connecting to Azure AD and ExchangeOnline before utilising the capabilities of the MS Graph tool.